 I sometimes get stomach aches but mostly headaches when I get too stressed.
-I find it helpful to just relax with some chamomile tea and try to work out my issues.posted 9 months ago
+I find it helpful to just relax with some chamomile tea and try to work out my issues.posted over 1 year ago

 Yes, 2 years ago, I had the same problem with my stomach, caused by stress.
 Try drinking a lot of tea, eating healthy and regular, but most important: get rid of the stress.
-Everything is going to be alright, you are safe and loved :)posted 9 months ago
+Everything is going to be alright, you are safe and loved :)posted over 1 year ago

 I agree with lavinias about tea. school stresses me out and I always end up either have a painful stomach or a dizzy head.
 Tea helped me as well as sleeping 8 hours!
-(Although it is impossible sometimes for me!)posted 9 months ago
+(Although it is impossible sometimes for me!)posted over 1 year ago

 Nervous stomach is only cured with sleep.
 Regular sleeping or resting when you’re tired will help calm the stress.
-There are other things to do, but sleep helps a lot.posted 9 months ago
+There are other things to do, but sleep helps a lot.posted over 1 year ago

 Make Him Feel Welcome with Chic Points